 Moving to a senior living community is a big step for all aging adults, but it can be particularly difficult for elderly men.
-More than 70% of senior living residents are female, according to Argentum’s Senior Living Resident Profile.
+More than 70% of senior living residents are female, according to Argentum’s “Senior Living Resident Profile.”
 As the U.S. population ages, more men are seeking senior living, but this gender disparity can make it hard for older men to find communities that cater to their interests and needs.
 Some senior living communities offer activities and services specifically for aging men, and resident groups can provide important social interaction.
 Learn tips for finding a great fit for your dad or male family member, and understand what you should look for to make him feel at home.

 The percentage of women in senior living increases with age and level of care.
 Why is there such uneven gender representation in senior care?